stevevillardi/Logic.Monitor/README.md

 # Change List

+## 3.5

+- Remove all unused request loops when expecting a single API response.
+- Fix erroneous output when using Set-LMOptsNote and New-LMOpsNote, leftover from debug testing.
+- Moved all non id parameter lookups into private function called **Test-LookupResult** for easier support in the future.

 ## 3.4.2

 - Fixed bug with **Initialize-LMPOVSetup** that could cause portal metrics resource creation to fail if company displayname is changed before running POV setp